William Hutchinson Norris: Career in Brazil

 On 27 December 1865, Norris, his brother, and his son Robert C. Norris arrived in Rio de Janeiro aboard the ship South America.
 It is uncertain what his departure point was, probably New Orleans or Mobile.
 Norris had left his home at Mount Pleasant in Monroe County.
 The only member of this immediate family who did not accompany the group to Brazil was his son Francis Johnson Norris.

 Norris helped establish a Confederate American presence in Americana and Santa Bárbara d'Oeste where slavery was still legal, and he began planting cotton.
 During that period, Norris served as imperial congressman for the state of São Paulo, and he was commissioned the rank of Colonel of the National Guard.

 On 10 January 1867, the rest of the Norris family left New Orleans aboard the Talisman bound for Rio.
 After a bad storm, with damage to the ship, they did not reach Rio until April 19, 1867.

 Norris died at Santa Bárbara d'Oeste on July 13, 1893.

-A 2015 plaque on his grave spells his middle name as "Hutchison".